sessionm/ios-objectivec-sdk-example/README.md

 ## How to use a Multicast Delegate

-`SMMultiDelgate` is way to Handle Multiple delegate references For example you may end up using multiple controllers on the same view, but setting the delegate twice you may loose refrence to the first.
+`SMMultiDelegate` is way to Handle Multiple delegate references For example you may end up using multiple controllers on the same view, but setting the delegate twice you may loose refrence to the first.
 Use a multicasting methodolgy: